 Perform a PCR reaction with the set 1 and set 2 primers for each sample as detailed in the text protocol [1].

-Talent sets up the PCR reaction.
+Talent sets up the PCR reaction tube as described in the text protocol.

 Authors, please confirm that the PCR reaction is performed at this point, as I’ve added in narration to indicate.